 Publication of linear referenced map services

-Publish LRS Networks and associated event layers as map services using Roads and Highways for Server, an extension to ArcGIS Server.
-With Roads and Highways for Server, networks and event map services support not only visualization, attribute query, and spatial query from REST endpoints, but they also support the Linear Referencing capability that provides REST endpoints to do event editing and translate coordinates to measures, measures to coordinates, and measures between LRMs.
+Publish LRS Networks and associated event layers as map services using Roads and Highways Server, an extension to ArcGIS Server.
+With Roads and Highways Server, networks and event map services support not only visualization, attribute query, and spatial query from REST endpoints, but they also support the Linear Referencing capability that provides REST endpoints to do event editing and translate coordinates to measures, measures to coordinates, and measures between LRMs.

 Web-based event data editing

 Perform roadway characteristics editing utilizing any HTML5-enabled web browser.
 This allows organizations to extend the reach of their workflows across the enterprise to include users and groups without prior GIS software and application accessibility.
-These groups can create and edit event data from a map-centric experience from within a web browser.
+These groups can create and edit event data in a map-centric experience from a web browser.